elastic/elastic-serverless-forwarder/docs/README-AWS.md

 This configuration uses the `negate: true` and `match: after` settings to specify that any line that does not match the specified pattern belongs to the previous line.

 *Notes*: beware that we should escape the first opening square bracket (`[`) in the regular expression, since it has a special meaning as metacharacters used for specifying a character class, which is a set of characters that you wish to match (as used further in the same regular expression).
-Then we have to escape the backslash (`\`) used for escaping the opening square bracket since is we are not using raw string.
+Then we have to escape the backslash (`\`) used for escaping the opening square bracket since we are not using raw string.
 The final result `^\\[` will produce the regular expression to be compiled properly.

 **Application events**